How eCommerce uses Natural Language Processing (NLP) in 2022

 It also helps the retailers to keep the visitors interested by recommending the right things to them.
 If you show products that fit the customers' needs - it will reduce site abandonment and increase the number of purchases.
 Amazon has stated that the purchases made through the recommendation that their site gave increased their revenue by 35%.

 Sometimes users can tend to get lost among hundreds and hundreds of products.
-It makes them feeling like it is impossible to find the product that they want.
+It makes them feel like it is impossible to find the product that they want.
 With NLP, users will not feel overwhelmed - it will seem less of a burden for them to browse through products and items.
 It will make users’ experience much better and more enjoyable.

 Even though this advanced process of recommendation does result in high efficiency, some challenges can occur.
 Some of these challenges include: